bitfocus/companion-module-renewedvision-propresenter/HELP.md

-Clear&nbsp;Slide | Clears the current slide (foreground and background) Clear&nbsp;Telestrator | Clears all annotations drawn with the telestrator Clear&nbsp;to&nbsp;Logo | Clears all the layers and shows the logo image set in ProPresenter
+Clear&nbsp;Slide | Clears the current slide (foreground and background) Clear&nbsp;Telestrator | Clears all annotations drawn with the telestrator Clear&nbsp;to&nbsp;Logo | Clears all the layers and shows the logo image set in ProPresenter Prop Clear (Network Link) | Clear a Prop, specified by _either_ the Index or Name of the Prop.
+If you specifiy both, Index will be used.
+(Requires Pro7.8+ with Network Link enabled)
+Message Clear (Network Link) | Clear a Message, specified by _either_ the Index or Name of the Message.
+If you specifiy both, Index will be used.
+(Requires Pro7.8+ with Network Link enabled)

-### Clear All
+> ### Clear All Notes
-Note: When the `Clear All` action is triggered against ProPresenter for Windows, the current slide will be lost but on Mac it's preserved.
+> Note: For some versions of ProPresenter, when the `Clear All` action is triggered against ProPresenter for Windows, the current slide will be lost but on Mac it's preserved.
+>

-For example, if you're on slide #5, trigger `Clear All`, and then trigger `Next Slide`:
+> For example, if you're on slide #5, trigger `Clear All`, and then trigger `Next Slide`:
-- On Mac you'll be on slide #6
+> - On Mac you'll be on slide #6
-- On Windows, you'll be on slide #1
+> - On Windows, you'll be on slide #1
+>

-You can work around this PC limitation by using the `Specific Slide` action with a relative slide number of `+1` to move to the next slide.
+> You can work around this PC limitation by using the `Specific Slide` action with a relative slide number of `+1` to move to the next slide.
 This would move you to slide #6 after the `Clear All` action.

 ## Messages (On Output screen)
 Command | Description